8.7. Regressions in 6.1.0

 [RTI Issue ID CORE-11908]

 After release 6.0.1, if you create an IDL with a sequence of pointers, and generate code for C++98 with the -constructor flag, you encounter a compile-time error, because Code Generator assigns NULL to the sequence.
-This problem is fixed in release 7.1.0.
-As of 7.1.0, the code now generates the constructor correctly when using a sequence of pointers.
+The code now generates the constructor correctly when using a sequence of pointers.

 [RTI Issue ID CODEGENII-1596]